What is "Windows Online Protection has detected spyware"?

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-Other similar scams are "Your Windows Computer Could Be Infected With Viruses!", "Windows hard disk is at high risk", "Microsoft detected malicious virus and blocked your computer" and many others.
-Typically, scammers use them to trick people into installing unwanted software or to extract money from them by encouraging them to buy unnecessary software or services.
-PUAs that often are designed to open pages of this kind usually are advertised as useful and legitimate but in reality they do not provide their users with any of the promoted features, tools and so on.
-On the contrary, they open shady websites, gather information and display ads.
+Other similar scams include "Your Windows Computer Could Be Infected With Viruses!", "Windows hard disk is at high risk", and "Microsoft detected malicious virus and blocked your computer".
+Typically, scammers use them to trick people into installing unwanted software or to extort money by encouraging them to purchase unnecessary software or services.

 How did potentially unwanted applications install on my computer?

-Most PUAs are distributed through a deceptive marketing method called "bundling".
-It is used to trick users into downloading and installing PUAs within other software.
-To achieve it, developers hide these unwanted apps (information about them) in "Custom", "Advanced" and other similar settings of various installation/download setups.
-Users who skip their steps without checking the aforementioned settings often allow unwanted apps to be downloaded/installed together with some other, desired software.
-In other cases PUAs get installed when people click intrusive ads that are designed to cause unwanted downloads/installations.
+Most PUAs are distributed through a deceptive marketing method called "bundling", which is used to trick users into downloading and installing PUAs with other software.
+To achieve this, developers hide information regarding these unwanted apps in "Custom", "Advanced" and other similar settings of the installation/download set-ups.

 How to avoid installation of potentially unwanted applications?